 Managing failures involves choosing the ways to prevent, correct or replace certain equipment.
 It also implies ensuring you consider all the associated costs.
 When managers focus their efforts on just correcting problems, it complicates their ability to invest time into preventive measures that will stop the problem from repeating itself.

 A continuous presence of failures suggests the necessity of a powerful and efficient solution to maintenance management and failures.
-With hotel maintenance software such as Infraspeak, you can optimise hotel operations and reduce the number of guest complaints reporting and monitoring every failure in real-time.
+With cmms software such as Infraspeak, you can optimise hotel operations and reduce the number of guest complaints reporting and monitoring every failure in real-time.